kirixvelu/project-108/src/blog/article-34.md

 ---
-title: Exploring Social Class in Warfare
+title: Exploring Social Class in Modern Warfare
 description: Real winners and losers of warfare can be understood through the lens of owner class, ruling class and working class
 date: 2021-03-21
 category: "war"